zachwhitedev/old-basketball-stats-api/README.md

 Feel like my AWS binge is over for now because I'm a bit worn out.
 Looking forward to getting back to actually developing next time.

 Update- turns out my AWS binge wasn't over.
-Just made the switch from MySQL installed on a Digital Ocean droplet to AWS RDS PostgresQL.
+Just made the switch from MySQL installed on a Digital Ocean droplet to AWS RDS PostgreSQL.
 I'm really liking the fact that RDS is managed, has a generous free tier, and I'm also really liking pgadmin4 as a GUI for managing it all.